AnnaWilliford/SWC.Spring18/PythonBasics/index.md

     print (key,"--->",value)
 ```

+**CHALLENGE 2.2**

+TASK: Try to create a list named 'myOrder' that contains the
+    following data structures as list elements:

+-- Element 1 is a character vector of length 4 that
+    lists the menu items you ordered from the restaurant:
+    chicken, soup, salad, tea.

+-- Element 2 is a factor that describes menu items
+    as "liquid" or "solid".

+-- Element 3 is a vector that records the cost of each menu item:
+    4.99, 2.99, 3.29, 1.89.

+* Hint: Define your elements first, then create a list with them.

 #### Data Frame with Pandas

 One of the best options for working with tabular data in Python is to use the Python Data Analysis Library (a.k.a.
 Pandas).
 The Pandas library provides data structures, produces high quality plots with matplotlib and integrates nicely with other libraries that use NumPy (which is another Python library) arrays.